CronCats/croncat/README.md

-  croncat unregister <accountId>                   Account to remove from list of active agents. croncat withdraw <accountId>                     Withdraw all rewards earned for this account croncat status <accountId>                       Check agent status and balance for this account
+  croncat unregister <accountId>                   Account to remove from list of active agents. croncat withdraw <accountId>                     Withdraw all rewards earned for this account croncat status <accountId>                       Check agent status and balance for this account croncat tasks                                    Check how many tasks are available
 ```